From the mild to the wild – the waterfalls in Tioga County PA are something to behold!

 What I’m about to present you with is my hand-picked list of 35 must-see waterfalls in Tioga County PA.

 Some are easy to get to, or nearly roadside.

 Others present a challenge for even the most experienced hikers.

-Simply click on the link / blue text in each waterfall description to see maps, directions, and additional photos of that waterfall.
+Simply click on the blue text link in each waterfall description to see maps, directions, and additional photos of that waterfall.

 Whether you’re new to hiking, new to exploring the PA Grand Canyon, or a seasoned veteran, this guide is sure to entertain and educate you as you learn about some of the best waterfalls in Tioga County, PA!